addisonhall/generatepress-child/README.md

 Within `partials` you'll find a couple of sample template files for setting up a custom layout for custom post types.
 I prefer this method (for now, anyway) instead of the [template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/) convention so that my template files won't necessarily require tweaking as the result of a theme update.
 This may be dumb, so I'll revisit if that's the case.

-These partials are called from within `inc/cpt-custom-output.php`.
+These partials are called from within `inc/cpt-custom-output.php` and sometimes `inc/shortcodes.php`.

+### Template-parts

+The `template-parts` folder is much like the `partials` folder, but it's more organized.
+I now try to use this folder to organize all of my Gutenberg block templates and shortcode templates.

 ### Screenshot